Nitrokey/nitrokey-documentation/nextbox/gettingstarted.rst

   all your personal data under your control or to organize and work together with others.

-More interested in the technical details?
+More interested in :doc:`technical details <technical/index>`?
 Or in Open-Source in general?
 Then head over to the NextBox `repositories`_ at GitHub, leave a star, contribute or discuss latest ideas and plans with us.